-WHQR Public Radio is excited to announce the MC Erny Gallery at WHQR will host the opening reception on Friday, September 27, from 6 – 8 pm for "A Thread Runs Through It."
+WHQR Public Radio is excited to announce the MC Erny Gallery at WHQR will host the closing reception on Friday, October 25th, from 6 – 9 pm for "A Thread Runs Through It."
 Guests are invited to meet the artist and the WHQR staff and on-air personalities while enjoying great food and wine.
-There is an additional reception on Friday, October 25, 2019, and the show will remain on display until November 8, 2019.
+The show will remain on display until November 8, 2019.
 A portion of the proceeds from any sale of art benefits WHQR.

 Fiber and textiles have slowly melded into today’s fine art fields and is currently experiencing a renaissance.
 In their exhibition, “A Thread Runs Through It,” five artists explore traditional stitching in contemporary fiber art.
 Through the use of time, quiet meditation and the labor of stitching, the desired experience/outcome is a connection of places and people to makers and viewers.
 The wide range of modern fiber-works included in this show are a testament to traditions of stitching, brought to current appreciation and acknowledgement.

 Becky Bucci has always been fascinated by color and shapes.
 A long time quilter, she looked forward to retirement in Wilmington, NC as a starting point to jump into other forms of expression.
 A pile of fabric, paper scraps or interesting combination of colors is what inspires her.
 She is now able to fully explore painting, collage and fiber art.
 Becky is grateful to the many teachers and artists that have inspired her over the years.